adonese/adonese.github.io/resume.md

 - Reviewed policies, conducted disk reviews, and prepared papers for roundtable discussions.
 - Made recommendations for technical platforms for SACCOS, including registration systems, integrations, and internal requirements.
 - Worked on the implementation of e-SACCOS and facilitated the use of fintech in Sudan.
+- Helped greatly scaling the organization operation.
+We started as a small focused team working on building the foundation legal and tech framework for COOPs in Sudan.
+We scaled up the number of COOPs from 5 to 200 distributed across Sudan.

 ## Cofounded Solus Ltd: 2019 - 2021
 - Co-founded and led Solus Ltd, a fintech startup focused on building a responsible company around the open-source payment gateway, noebs.
 - Overcame challenges in establishing the company during Sudan's revolution and secured recognition from the regulator for our technical competency.
 - Built the company from the ground-up, led its licensing and PCI-DSS certification process until succeeding.
-- Sold my shares with valuation of six figures.
+- Bootstrapped the startup, created a solid MVP that gained traction from local and international VCS.
+Sold my shares with valuation of six figures.
 - Implemented a sophisticated fanout approach to ensure a reliable messaging delivery system for transactions where different parties are involved (the system uses AWS VPC, AWS SNS, DynamoDB, AWS Step function and SQS)

 ## noebs: 2018 - Present